 - Listen – give people time and space to air their concerns.

-- Apologise – not about accepting responsibility for the specific incident but it is about saying sorry for the impact the issue has had on the guests holiday, appreciating the bigger picture
+- Apologise – not about accepting responsibility for the specific incident but it is about saying sorry for the impact the issue has had on the guest’s holiday, appreciating the bigger picture.

-- Solve – don’t move to this stage before you’ve ‘listened’ sufficiently.
-You can escalate the situation if the guest feels that you’re offering an easy or generic solution without taking the time to genuinely understand their issue
+- Solve – don’t move to this stage before you’ve listened sufficiently.
+You can escalate the situation if the guest feels that you’re offering an easy or generic solution without taking the time to genuinely understand their issue.

 - Thank – people have taken time out of their day to give us feedback.
-Make sure we say how grateful we are for this
+Make sure we say how grateful we are for this.

 - Put the guest’s experience into context.
 This third takeaway follows on from giving people a model to help them handle Guest issues.
-They focus on helping to put these issues into context for their Cast Members, and not just in terms of the small number of Guest issues that come up compared to the total number of Guest visits.
-They want everyone to remember that most people are honest, even if we only tend to recall the really difficult ones or those that we feel are trying to scam us.
+It focuses on helping to put these issues into context for their Cast Members, and not just in terms of the small number of Guest issues that come up compared to the total number of Guest visits.
+It wants everyone to remember that most people are honest, even if we only tend to recall the really difficult ones or those that we feel are trying to scam us.
 Think about the lifetime value of that customer and how much they’ll be spending over their trip and how they’ll impact on other people’s perceptions of Disney World.
 Think for a moment about how much the Guest may have spent (or will spend):

 - to get here?
 Flights, mileage, parking, accommodation and so on.